NikhilMJain/reddit_account_migrator/README.md

 > - redirect url: https://reddit.com

 - Copy the newly generated `client_secret` and `client_id`(the 14-character string that appears below "personal use script" on the page)
 - Replace the dummy values in the `config` file with your own newly generated values.
+Ensure there is no space before or after the = sign
 - Repeat this for the new account as well.

 ## Installation